When Can I Retire?

 Finally, it’s time to expand your view through retirement.
 Add columns for each year in your life (we ran our analysis through age 95).
 Think through how your life will likely change, and how your spending will change as a result (e.g., less travel, more health care, as you age).
 Therefore, in the later years of our “Retirement Spending Model”, we have shifts between categories, and the total spend either goes up or down as a result.
 It’s also a useful way to reflect how your cost for housing will change after your mortgage is paid off, if you’re carrying a mortgage balance into retirement.

 Finally, I added an inflation assumption as a seperate column for each spending category.
 For example, to calculate how an assumed inflation of 5% would impact health care costs, I simply added a column called “Inflation Assumption”, entered 5%, then multiplied each year’s total by that factor to automatically increase the following year for inflation.
 For housing, we assumed no inflation since we own our home (I did use an inflation estimate for property taxes).

 I encourage you to work on this type of analysis over the coming week.
-If successful, by the time you’ve completed your work, you’ll have a spreadsheet (or notebook) which shows estimated by spending by year from now until the time you die.
+If successful, by the time you’ve completed your work, you’ll have a spreadsheet (or notebook) which shows estimated by spending by year from now until the time you die, and you’ll be on your way to answering “When Can I Retire?”.
 While it may seem intimidating when reading all of the steps at one time in this article, I can assure you it’s a manageable exercise if you take it one step at a time and work through the logic as outlined above.

-It’s a critical first step in determining “When YOU Can Retire”, and I encourage you to give it a try.
+It’s a critical first step in determining “When Can I Retire?”, and I encourage you to give it a try.